komastudios/android-gamesdk/README.md

 ./gradlew packageLocalZip -Plibraries=swappy,tuningfork -PpackageName=localtf
 ```

+Note that it may be necessary to use Android SDK Manager to download particular versions of Android SDK, NDK and cmake as expected by the build.
+The error message should provide guidance in that case.

 ### Build with specific prebuilt SDKs

 Download the project along with specific versions of prebuilt Android SDK and NDK (~4GB).